solimoth/abyssal/docs/lighting-system.md

 ## Creating lighting configurations

 1. In Studio, create a folder under `ReplicatedStorage > LightingSystem > LightingConfigurations` named after the preset you want to use (for example, `Default`, `OceanExplore`, `WaterLayer1`, ...).
 2. Configure any Lighting service properties you would like this preset to control by adding attributes to the folder.
 Attribute names must match the Lighting property names (e.g. `Ambient`, `Brightness`, `FogColor`, `FogEnd`, `OutdoorAmbient`, ...).
 Properties left unset will keep the current value when the preset is applied.
+You can also add a `Color3` attribute named `WaterColor` to recolour the ocean locally for players inside the preset's zone; when the preset ends the water smoothly returns to the colour defined on the default configuration.
 3. Add any post-processing instances that should be active while the preset is enabled as children of the folder.
 Supported instances are:
    - `Atmosphere`
    - `Sky`